How can I Speed Up my website?

 What makes a business website great?
 I'm sure it's no surprise to anyone that business websites make up the majority of sites found on the web.
 The question of what makes a great business website is a question that is asked by every business owner who wants to be...read more

 Are You Damaging Your Business With A Lousy Instagram Account?
 Instagram can be hugely beneficial to your business.
 It gives your company an image, builds its personality and gives users a means of interacting with you.
-That said, there is a...read more
+That said, there...read more

 How To Add Alt Text To Your Images Search engines read code, but they can't yet read your images.
 They say, "A picture says a 1000 words" but when it comes to Alt text, a sentence is all we need.
 Alt text serves a few purposes as follows: If...read more